-Myeloma is the 17th most common cancer in the UK (2012), accounting for around 1% of all new cases.
-In males, it is the 15th most common cancer (2% of all male cases) and the 18th in females (1% of all female cases).
+Myeloma is the 17th most common cancer in the UK (2013), accounting for around 2% of all new cases.
+In males, it is the 15th most common cancer (2% of all male cases) whilst it is the 18th in females (1% of all female cases).

 95% LCL and 95% UCL are the 95% lower and upper

 ASR calculated with ESP2013.
 Not comparable with ASRs calculated with ESP1976.

 - Data were provided by the Office for National Statistics on request, July 2015.
 Similar data can be found here: http://www.ons.gov.uk/ons/rel/vsob1/cancer-statistics-registrations--england--series-mb1-/index.html.